zmgfpower/deep-research/README.md

    Currently the project supports deployment to Cloudflare, but you need to follow [How to deploy to Cloudflare Pages](./docs/How-to-deploy-to-Cloudflare-Pages.md) to do it.

 3. Start using

+### Use Other LLM

+1. Deploy the project to Vercel or Cloudflare
+2. Set the LLM API key
+3. Set the LLM API base URL (optional)
+4. Start using

 ## ⌨️ Development